chuckabox/imc-prosperity-4/readme.md

 Round 1 introduced 3 new products: Rainforest Resin, Kelp, and Squid Ink.
 All of these products were relatively distinct but traded like stocks would in the real world -- nothing fancy just an order book and market price.

-Rainforest Resin was by far the easiest product to trade, and probably one of the most consistently profitable across the entire competition.
-The sample data revealed that the fair value hovered exactly around 10,000 seashells, with almost no drift and extremely low volatility (typically deviating by no more than ±4 seashells).
-Market taking was straightforward: any time there was a bid above 10,000 or an ask below 10,000, we would immediately execute against it.
-On top of that, the order book had relatively wide spreads, which opened up market making opportunities by posting liquidity just inside the standing bids and asks.
-One thing we noticed was that there were often bids and asks in the order book at exactly the fair value.
-We used these orders to our advantage by checking if taking them would reduce our overall position and better balancing our market making and taking position.
-This small addition boosted our PNL performance quite a bit as often we were fully long or fully short Resin due to the volume of orders.

-Kelp was a little more complicated.
-It displayed some mild price drift and a small but noticeable amount of volatility, making it dangerous to blindly market take at a fixed value.
-We noticed that there was another market maker always present in the order book, and found that on submission to the website our PNL was calculated based on the mid price of this market participant.
-This told us that the fair value at any given moment was the mid-price of their market.
-We copied our market making stratey from resin using this mechanic as the fair value.
-Because Kelp had such low volatility, often only moving a total of 40 seashells over the course of 10,000 steps, we didn't incoporate any directional aspect as simply market making and taking made so much more.
+Round 1 introduced three new products: Rainforest Resin, Kelp, and Squid Ink — all traded like real-world stocks with basic order books and market prices.

+- Rainforest Resin was the easiest and most consistent to trade.
+The fair value hovered around 10,000 seashells with almost no drift ($\pm$4 seashells).
+We market took anytime bids were above 10,000 or asks below 10,000, and market made inside the spread.
+Additionally, we exploited standing orders exactly at fair value to better balance our long/short positions, significantly boosting our PNL.

+- Kelp was trickier, showing mild drift and volatility.
+We found a persistent market maker whose mid-price effectively defined the real-time fair value, and confirmed this by submitting an order to buy 1 kelp and holding until the end of the day comparing the final PNL to our buy price.
+Using this mid-price, we applied the same market making/taking strategy as Resin, without adding any directional bias given the low volatility (~40 seashells over 10,000 steps).

-Then came Squid Ink, which was basically trading meme-coins, with consistent 100 seashells swings in a single step and seemingly no clear pattern.
-The IMC parrot kept hinting that “there’s a pattern if you look closely,” but to be honest, we don't believe any real exploitable structure existed.
-We tested a variety of strategies, including rolling z-scores, volatility breakouts, and MACD signals, but none offered any consistent edge.
-Employing the same market making and taking strategy as Kelp and Resin proved useful, since we found the same mechanic present for squid ink as we did for Kelp, but the massive spikes in price that appeared randomly would either instantly double take away any PNL we had made for the day.
-We decided to take a gamble on this and see what would happen on the submission day.
+- Squid Ink was pure chaos — with regular 100 seashell swings within a single step and no obvious structure despite IMC’s hints.
+We tested rolling z-scores, volatility breakouts, and MACD signals without finding any consistent edge.
+Ultimately, we reused the Kelp/Resin strategy here, but due to random massive price spikes, PNL was extremely volatile.
+We chose to gamble and submit as-is for Round 1.

 <h3>Manual</h3>